gitsnik/pa-redteamprofessional/README.md

 Will actually execute the Objective 1 before proceeding to the next videos, after I commit this log update.

 29.85 days to go :)

+## Objectives 2 through 4

+These are nicely put together.
+I have to say, because my first language isn't English, I sometimes struggle to follow what the instructor is saying.
+Because this is not a full scale penetration test, it is sometimes difficult to know what to log and what to ignore.
+A good example of this is the last part of the 4th objective, where I spent a few minutes trying to enumerate the final part before realising that "No" is an acceptable answer.

+There's some really good stuff in this that is going to be put together into a proper script.
+Full enumeration should happen almost instantaneously, even if we ignore tools like bloodhound.

+28.9 days to go.
+Only 3.5 videos in so far, but 4/23 objectives have been completed and I've already learned stuff.

+Powerview is going to be spending a LOT of time in my day to day security management arsenal, from sysops to pentesting.
+I'm kicking myself for never discovering this tool before.